JL321/ZeroShotModel/README.md

 Zero Shot Classes Used:
 - Bicycle, Helicopter, Submarine

-Achieves 78% and 51% accuracy respectively for ZSL classes of helicopter and submarine under a top 3 metric (true labels were within the top 3 predictions of the model - true label was amongst the closest 3 vectors to the feature prediction).
+Achieves 90+% accuracy for top 3 predictions with zsl classes (true labels were within the top 3 predictions of the model - true label was amongst the closest 3 vectors to the feature prediction), and 40%+ for top 1 prediction (argmin distance).

 Training uses random sampling with a semi-deep CNN, restricted due to memory constraints on GPU.